 To Assemble and Serve:

 - Make the Crust: Combine flours and salt in the work bowl of a food processor and process to combine.
-Scatter butter cubes over the top of the flour mixture and pulse until mixture resembles coarse sand with a few pea-sized pieces of butter here and there, about 10 pulses.
-Add ice water, 2 tablespoons at a time and continue to pulse until dough just comes together, about 8-10 additional pulses.
+Scatter butter cubes over the top of the flour mixture and pulse until mixture resembles coarse sand with a few pea-sized pieces of butter here and there, about 8-10 pulses.
+Transfer mixture to a bowl and sprinkle the ice water over the top.
+Mix with a fork and/or your fingers until no dry spots remain and the dough holds together when squeezed.

-Transfer dough to a piece of plastic wrap.
+- Transfer dough to a piece of plastic wrap.
 Gather into a ball and press into a disk, about 5 inches in diameter.
-Chill for at least one hour or up to two days before rolling.
+Chill for at least two hours or up to two days before rolling.

-Preheat oven to 375 degrees.
-Transfer dough round to a piece of parchment paper.
-Cover with another piece of parchment paper and roll dough in between the two layers of parchment paper into a 12 inch circle.
-Transfer to a baking sheet leaving parchment paper in place.
-Place in the refrigerator for 15 minutes or so to firm up slightly.
+- Preheat oven to 375 degrees.
+Transfer chilled dough round to a piece of parchment paper.
+Dust the top of the dough round with flour to prevent sticking.
+Using a rolling pin, roll into a 12 inch circle.
+Trim the edges with a pizza wheel if desired.
+Transfer to an inverted baking sheet leaving parchment paper in place.
+Place in the refrigerator for 20-30 to firm up slightly.

-Meanwhile, shake colander to get rid of any accumulated water.
+- Meanwhile, shake colander to get rid of any accumulated water.
 Combine tomatoes, shallot, oil, thyme, garlic and few grinds of freshly ground pepper and ½ teaspoon salt in a large bowl.
-Remove dough round from the refrigerator.
-Peel off top layer of parchment.
-Spread mustard over the surface of the dough, leaving a 1 ½ inch border around the edges.
+Remove dough round from the refrigerator and place the dough round and parchment inside the rimmed baking sheet.
+Spread mustard over the surface of the dough, leaving a 1 ½ to 2 inch border around the edges.
 Sprinkle Havarti cheese in an even layer over the mustard.

-Using your hands, arrange tomato mixture on the bottom of the tart in concentric circles, continuing to leave a 1 ½ inch border around the edge.
+- Using your hands, arrange tomato mixture on the bottom of the tart in concentric circles, continuing to leave a 1 ½ to 2 inch border around the edge.
 Leave any accumulated juices behind in the bowl.
 Sprinkle with parmesan.